 What we don’t: $100 pricier than the Torrentshell.

-Patagonia’s Torrentshell gets our top spot for its mix of quality materials, everyday versatility, and price, but it falls short for performance use.
+Patagonia’s Torrentshell above gets our top spot for its mix of quality materials, everyday versatility, and price, but it falls short for performance use.
 Hikers and backpackers might prefer the Granite Crest, which offers a more technical feature set, including hipbelt and harness-compatible pockets, a chest pocket, and watertight zippers.
-What’s more, the 30-denier ripstop nylon face moves and breathes better than the Torrentshell’s 50-denier shell, and pit zips help to dump heat (though the Torrentshell also has pit zips).
-The Granite Crest is a low-bulk and high-function alternative to our top pick, and it is Patagonia’s most purpose-built rain jacket for the trails.
+What’s more, the 30D ripstop nylon face moves and breathes better than the Torrentshell’s 50D shell, and pit zips help to dump heat (though the Torrentshell also has pit zips).
+Taken together, the Granite Crest is a low-bulk and high-function alternative to our top pick and stands out as Patagonia’s most trail-ready rain jacket.

-Like the Torrentshell, the Granite Crest stays true to Patagonia’s environmental values, with 100%-recycled nylon (made from discarded fishing nets) and a fully PFC-free design.
+Like the Torrentshell, the Granite Crest stays true to Patagonia’s environmental values with 100%-recycled nylon (made from discarded fishing nets) and a fully PFAS-free design.
 It’s also available in a range of colorways (five at the time of publishing) and sizes (XXS to XXL).
-The biggest downside is price: At $279, the Granite Crest is a full $100 more than the Torrentshell, and despite its backcountry-ready personality actually checks in a tad heavier (12.6 vs. 12.4 oz.).
+The biggest downside is price: At $279, the Granite Crest is a full $100 more than the Torrentshell and checks in a tad heavier despite its backcountry-ready personality (12.6 vs. 12.4 oz.).
 But hikers will love the trail-ready storage, and the thinner shell will be a welcome substitute on mild days or during heart-pumping climbs.
-For a more streamlined alternative that splits the difference between the Torrentshell and Granite Crest, check out Patagonia’s Boulder Fork...
-Read in-depth Granite Crest review
+For a more streamlined alternative that splits the difference between the Torrentshell and Granite Crest, check out Patagonia’s Boulder Fork.

 See the Patagonia Granite Crest